-The new Family Law Act that came into effect on March 18, 2013, has introduced a myriad of changes to the family law framework in British Columbia.
+The new Family Law Act came into effect on March 18, 2013.
+It introduced a myriad of changes to the family law framework in British Columbia.
 The Act has imposed significant changes to the way that family law is practiced, which will directly impact your rights, obligations and expectations.
 For example, here are some important changes with respect to parenting:

 - Guardianship: A guardian is a person who is responsible for caring for and making decisions for a child.
 Parents who live together after their child is born are both automatically the child’s guardians.
 If the parents decide to separate, they will both continue to be the child’s guardian, subject to a court order or agreement that states otherwise.
 However, if a parent has never lived with the child, then that parent is not a guardian of the child, unless he or she regularly cares for the child or is appointed as a guardian by a court order or agreement with the child’s other guardian.

-- Parental responsibilities: This is the new term coined by the Family Law Act that describes the decisions that a guardian makes for a child.
+- Parental responsibilities: This term coined by the Family Law Act that describes the decisions that a guardian makes for a child.
 These include daily, ordinary decisions as well as significant decisions that concern a child’s religion, education, health care, residence, etc.

-- Parenting time: This is the new term under the Family Law Act that describes the time that a guardian spends with a child.
+- Parenting time: This term under the Family Law Act that describes the time that a guardian spends with a child.

-- Contact: This is the new term introduced by the Family Law Act that describes the time that a person who is not a guardian of the child spends with the child.
+- Contact: This term was introduced by the Family Law Act that describes the time that a person who is not a guardian of the child spends with the child.
 It is important to note that if a person only has contact with a child, then that person is not a guardian and does not have parental responsibilities.

 Establishing the best interests of children can be one of the most challenging issues arising from divorce or separation.
 If parents are unable to decide where the children will live, how often each parent will have access to the children, and how decisions about the children will be made in the future, then the courts will make an order.